quinnsam/Oregon_State_Classes/CS331/Notes/notes.md

 **Uniformed Search**

 Depth-first Search
 * Complete?
-No - can go infininte depth
+No - can go infinite depth
 * Optimal?
 No - Can have shallower goals
 * Time complex  O(b^m)
 * space complex O(bm)

 Depth-simitde Search
 - Solves infinite path problem by using predetermined depth limit l
-- Nodes depth l are threated as if they have no successors
+- Nodes depth l are treated as if they have no successors

 * Complete?
 No - Goal can be past limit
 * Optimal?
 No - Can have shallower goals